For UDE Students:

 5.What application deadlines do I need to be aware of?

-The deadline for applying for ERASMUS+ funding is every year on 31.01.
+The deadline for applying for ERASMUS+ funding ends every year on 31.01.
 This means that for a planned stay abroad in the winter semester/summer semester you have to apply for the funding already on 31.01. of the previous year.

 In general, it is important to distinguish between nomination and application.
 IS:link will take care of the nomination at the host university for you.
 Afterwards, you can apply to the host university on your own.
 How this is done in detail, which documents are required and which deadlines have to be met is regulated by each university independently.
 Please inform yourself early which universities you are interested in, which deadlines have to be met and contact IS:link in time.